 Nowadays, the number of mobile games available to download from google play store or apple store is tremendous.
 It means that there is a big and strong competition on the market, which pushes gaming companies to make smarter and innovative decisions.
-By using big data in the mobile gaming industry you can extract hidden patterns and discover new correlations.
+By using big data in mobile gaming industry you can extract hidden patterns and discover new correlations.

 - How does one come up with “smarter decisions”?

 - How to understand which features of the game are good?

-- How to measure what is convincing users to play and pay and what’s discouraging?
+- Tip on how to measure what is convincing users to play and pay and what’s discouraging?

 - If users don’t understand how to make some game moves or are stuck on a particular level of the game, how this information could be passed to your developers in a clear and comprehensive way?

 - How can gameplay time be properly measured if the app is running in the background?

 Answers to these questions are hidden in huge amounts of collected data about your users and gamers.
 Some deeper data analysis can perform much more sophisticated queries on demand.

 To properly measure the success of your game you need to know how many users are active monthly.
 How many users you have acquired during the last month?
 Or even how much time your users spend playing your game?
 Calculated KPI’s such as MAU (Monthly Acquired Users), DAU (Daily Active Users), ARPU (Average Revenue Per User) can help answer those questions and understand the performance and reasons of your mobile app success.

 The more players have your application, the bigger is the probability that those users will upgrade to paid accounts and start spending money or recommend your app to friends.
-There is other KPI’s which can give a possibility to understand gamers` behavior and how they interact during the game.
-Games could be improved and updated by using extracted insights from users` behavior hidden in collected big data sets.
+Above all, there is other KPI’s which can give a possibility to understand gamers` behavior and how they interact during the game.
+Therefore, games could be improved and updated by using extracted insights from users` behavior hidden in collected big data sets.
 As a result, user experience can be improved and gameplay time might expand.

 Track customer retention and LTV